Knowledge-Sharing-Sessions/GTest-Knowledge-Share/README.md

 Paste the git url you copied before, choose a directory for the project and click on "Clone"

 ![clion2](readme_images/clion2.png)

+Then build and run gtest_session_1 and gtest_session_2.
+You should see output with 0 tests.

 ### Using the command line